Study in Australia

 Book a FREE Consultation →Language Requirements

-To gain admission to Australia, you have to submit a language requirement.
-Most universities give students the option to choose between different language tests.
-You can opt for the International English Language Testing System (IELTS) or the TOEFL.
-PTE and Cambridge English: Advanced tests are also accepted.
-Typically, you will need a score of 6.5 on the IELTS and 79 on the TOEFL.
-However, depending on the subjects you choose, the requirements tend to change.
-The English language tests are typically designed for countries where English is not the native language.
-If you are interested in applying to Australia, we recommend taking the language tests as early as possible.
+To gain admission to Australia, you must submit proof of language proficiency.
+Most universities allow students to choose from various language tests, including the International English Language Testing System (IELTS) and the Test of English as a Foreign Language (TOEFL).
+The Pearson Test of English (PTE) and Cambridge English: Advanced tests are also accepted.
+Generally, a score of 6.5 on the IELTS or 79 on the TOEFL is required, although these requirements may vary depending on the chosen subjects.
+These English language tests are specifically designed for countries where English is not the native language.
+If you are interested in applying to Australia, it is advisable to take the language tests as early as possible.

 English Language Test | Required Score |